We have five factories and 19 years of experience in plant extracts

 4. Eye Health: Lycopene is known to support eye health and may help to prevent age-related macular degeneration, a leading cause of vision loss in older adults.

-5. Bone Health: Some research indicates that Lycopene may contribute to bone health by promoting bone mineralization and reducing bone resorption.
+5. Bone Health: Some research indicates that lycopene may contribute to bone health by promoting bone mineralization and reducing bone resorption.

 6. Anti-Inflammatory Properties: Lycopene has been shown to have anti-inflammatory effects, which can help in managing conditions like arthritis and other inflammatory diseases.